justinmeiners/efficient-programming-with-components/04_instrumented.md

 ### How should we use enum?

-`enum` which is a mechanism which introduces a bunch of constants.
+`enum` is a mechanism which introduces a bunch of constants.
 It's a very evil mechanism.
 I was wondering who invented enum, because it wasn't in first edition of K&R[^kandr].